Investigating Unitarity in Presence of Anomalous Couplings: Introduction

 In the anomalous coupling approach, the most general effective Lagrangian is written assuming Lorentz invariance, Bose symmetry and $SU(3)_C$ and electromagnetic gauge invariance.
 This might contain additional Lorentz structures that are not present in the SM Lagrangian.
-The deviation from the SM value of the coefficient corresponding to a given Lorentz structure induces the anomalous coupling, which has no inherent scale dependence.
+The deviation from the SM value of the coefficient corresponding to a given Lorentz structure induces an anomalous coupling, which has no inherent scale dependence.
 Usually, an effective Lagrangian contains all possible Lorentz structures, each constructed with the fewest number of derivatives.
-One can construct an infinite number of additional terms by adding derivatives~\cite{Hagiwara:1986vm}.
+One can construct an infinite number of additional terms by adding derivatives~\cite{Hagiwara:1986vm} but to be conservative, one retains the terms containing least number of derivatives.
 However, with constant anomalous couplings, unitarity is broken at some scale and to circumvent this problem sometimes arbitrary momentum dependent form factors are introduced in the vertex.
 This is the momentum space analogue of the infinite number of terms in the Lagrangian approach that can be constructed by including more derivatives.

-Thus, the effective Lagrangians in both approaches contain infinite number of terms and if the entire series are considered, both approaches would be equivalent.
+Thus, the effective Lagrangian in both approaches contain infinite number of terms and if the entire series are considered, both approaches would be equivalent.

-We attempt to address the problem of preserving perturbative unitarity of all $2 \to 2$ scattering processes in gauge and Higgs sector in the presence of anomalous couplings.
-We shall also relate the analysis with the dimension-six operators.
+We attempt to address the problem of preserving perturbative unitarity of all $2 \to 2$ scattering processes in the gauge and the Higgs boson sector in the presence of anomalous couplings.
+We shall also relate the analysis with the dimension six operators.